ClementNerma/Rave/docs/books/hybrid.md

 If we put aside the fact that writing is controlled by a callback, constrained types act **exactly** like standard types: sub-typing work with them (in the example above, writing `Vehicle` instead of its constrained version would accept it as well).

+Type constraints are called _type extension_, which are bidirectionaly compatible with their original type.
+For example, if a function asks for an `int`, we can give an `int with (c => c > 5)` instead.
+Also, if a function asks for an `int with (c => c < 8)`, we can give it an `int` instead (the constraint will be triggered to ensure we give a valid integer, though).
+Constrained types can be automatically typecasted to standard types, as well as the opposite.

 Here is an exemple to better understand the concept:

 ```sn